Super-Protocol/docs/docs/marketplace/orders/order/index.md

 - **Suspended**.
 The order is awaiting the creation of suborders.
 - **Blocked**.
 A suborder temporarily blocks the order to generate access keys and authorize the compute to access the suborder's content.
 - **New**.
 The order is awaiting in the queue for the compute to become available.
 - **Processing**.
 The compute is executing the order inside a Trusted Execution Environment.
-Note that this status has different meanings depending on the order type:
-    + For Fine-tune orders, the computation is in progress.
-    + For Deploy orders, the model is running normally. -- _это неверно; модель работает хорошо и доступна, когда статус туннелей Online и есть ссылка_
-    + _For Tunnel orders, the tunnel is deployed and running normally; the Tunnel client running the web server is available from the internet._
+Note that for Deploy orders this status may also mean the model is running normally; in this case the status of the tunnels will be **Online**.
 - **Done**.
-This status also has different meanings depending on the order type:
-    + For Fine-tune orders, the computation is done, and the customer can download the order result.
-    + For Deploy orders, the computation is done, the model is no longer running, and the customer can download the order result.
+The computation is done, and the order result is available for download.
+For Deploy orders, it also means the model is no longer running.
-    + _For Tunnel orders, the tunnel is no longer deployed; the Tunnel client and the web server are no longer available from the internet._
-    + For storage suborders, the main order's result is no longer available for download.

 Additional possible statuses: